 have been able to forget how fantastic that was.
 Juicy and messy, crispy and soggy at the same time from the hot beef broth, a little spicy crunch from the slaw… I couldn’t wait for a year to pass to eat it again.

 But, things happen.
-This year I wasn’t up for all of the work that Bill put into making it last year.
-My surgery recovery is taking way longer than expected because of some other chronic health issues that are getting in the way.
-Bleh.
+I wasn’t up for all of the work that Bill put into making it last year…

 My easy (but still just as good) sandwich uses packaged corned beef, a bag of packaged slaw mix, jarred pickles, and it’s not grilled – just broiled open-faced to melt the Swiss cheese.
 Popping it under the broiler for a few minutes actually makes half of the hoagie golden brown, so you’re still getting a little bit of that crispiness from the bread that you might be missing from Bill’s version.

 Let’s talk pickles real quick.
 If you want to make homemade pickles, go for it.
 Fancy pants Bill also has a post for Quick Pickles.
 If you’d rather not take that extra step, go for something like Nathan’s brand.
 They’re so good and still have that “made from scratch” feel you’d get from a homemade pickle.